-RIDOH has authority from EPA to administer the federal Renovation, Repair, and Painting (RRP) Rule.
-RIDOH licenses Lead Renovation Firms and certifies Lead Renovators.
-The RRP Rule applies to painting, construction, carpentry, plumbing, and electrical work that is done on homes and buildings built before 1978.
-These buildings are assumed to contain lead-based paint unless a licensed Lead Inspector or certified Lead Renovator tests the paint to make sure that it is not lead based.
+Renovation, repair, and painting in homes built before 1978 may disturb lead-based paint.
+These activities, including painting, construction, carpentry, plumbing, or electrical work done on homes and buildings built before 1978, must follow the Renovation, Repair, and Painting (RRP) Rule.
+Buildings built before 1978 are assumed to contain lead-based paint unless a licensed Lead Inspector or certified Lead Renovator tests the paint to make sure that it is not lead-based.

 A licensed Lead Renovation Firm is required for any window replacement and for any demolition.
-For most pre-1978 housing and child care facilities, work that will disturb six square feet of lead-based paint on an interior (inside) room or 20 square feet of exterior (outside) lead-based paint also requires a licensed Lead Renovation Firm.
-This includes homes where children under six years of age live.
-A certified Lead Renovator must be on site to supervise all RRP activities.
+For most pre-1978 housing and child care facilities, work that will disturb 6 square feet of lead-based paint for any interior (inside) room or 20 square feet of lead-based paint on the outside of a house also requires a licensed Lead Renovation Firm.
+This includes homes where children younger than 6 years of age live.
+A licensed Lead Renovator must be on site to supervise all RRP activities.